andreyorst/fennel-conditions/doc/macros.md

 Bind handlers to conditions.

-`binding-vec` is a sequential table of conditions and their respecting handlers followed by the body expression.
+`binding-vec` is a sequential table of conditions and their respecting handlers, followed by the body expression.
 Each handler should be a function of at least one argument - the condition being handled.
 Other arguments are optional, and can be used inside the handler.

-If body expression raises a condition, and a handler is bound for this condition, the handler is invoked.
-If no handler were bound for condition, handlers are searched up the dynamic scope.
+If the body expression or any of its subsequent expressions raises a condition, and a handler is bound for this condition type, the handler function is invoked.
+If no handler were bound, handlers are searched up the dynamic scope.
 If no handler found, condition is thrown as a Lua error.

 If invoked handler exits normally, a condition is re-raised.
 To prevent re-raising, use `invoke-restart` function.